Michel Côté (actor): Career

 In 2009, Côté played a lead role in the film Father and Guns (De père en flic), which took in $10.5 million at the box office in Quebec.
 In 2010, he appeared as pilot Robert Piché in the film Piché: The Landing of a Man (Piché, entre ciel et terre), and in 2011 he starred as Roger Gendron in A Sense of Humour (Le sens de l'humour).

 Côté was appointed Officer of the Order of Canada (OC) in the 2023 Canadian honours, "for his distinguished career as one of Quebec's most prominent actors on stage, on television and in film."

+In 2025, the book Michel Côté et nous was published by Éditions de l'Homme.
+This work, by Pierre Gince and Maxime le Flaguais, brings together about fifty testimonies from those close to Michel Côté.

 Personal life

 Côté was married to French actress Véronique Le Flaguais.
 They had two sons Charles and Maxime.
 The latter is also an actor.
 Côté died on 29 May 2023, at the age of 72.